BrightonMboya/jani-payments/packages/api/src/jobs/subscriptions.jobs.md

   c.
 Send to customer before charging

-6. this is not a job parse, but when you collect the payment u need to update the first_billed_at, next_billed_at, and current_billing_period dates
+[Done] 6. this is not a job parse, but when you collect the payment u need to update the first_billed_at, next_billed_at, and current_billing_period dates

 7. Job to handle subscription_scheduled_changes